 Something to Remember About Transmission Fluid

-While you may be able to get by with draining the transmission fluid and adding new fluid, that is only a quick fix.
+While you may be able to get by with a simple transmission fluid change instead of a full flush when you need a quick fix, it won’t protect your transmission for too long.
 Meaning it is not the best way to ensure the longevity of your vehicle.
 That is why you need a complete fluid flush and replacement.
-So if you car’s manual says it holds exactly 15 quarts of transmission fluid you need to replace it with that exact number.
-Not to mention the amount of your old transmission fluid needs to be in the drain pan.
+So if your owner’s manual says it holds exactly 15 quarts of transmission fluid, you need to replace it with that exact number.
+Not to mention the amount of your old transmission fluid that needs to be in the drain pan.

-Take note that the cost of a full transmission fluid flush costs up to double the amount of merely changing the fluid.
-However it is also significantly better for your car.
-If you choose to do this yourself, the machine that flushes your fluids cuts down on long term costs.
-The thing you should remember is that if you are going to change or add transmission fluid to your vehicle you should probably just change all of it anyways.
+Take note that the cost of a full transmission fluid flush costs up to double the amount of merely changing the fluid when done by a professional.
+However, it is also significantly better for your car.
+If you choose to do this yourself, the machine that flushes your fluids cuts down on long-term costs.

 Help protect yourself and your vehicle from the high cost of transmission or other repairs with Endurance.
 With auto protection plans designed to fit your needs and budget, you can rest easy knowing you’re covered from expensive auto repair bills, with no out-of-pocket expenses from you.
 With Advantage, you can also find comprehensive coverage and up to $3,500 worth of savings on essential maintenance.